gaotisan/sea-of-amoebas/README.md

 # Sea of Amoebas (SofA)
-A declarative, event-driven framework for modular and scalable workflow execution in JavaScript, ideal for client-side environments.
+A declarative, event-driven framework for modular and scalable workflow execution in JavaScript, designed to make web development smarter and easier.

+Imagine building and orchestrating complex workflows in your web application effortlessly, combining standard functions with the power of AI.
+With **SofA**, you can seamlessly integrate asynchronous processes, conditionally trigger events, and handle intricate data flows—all while enjoying the simplicity and modularity of its declarative design.

+**SofA** transforms your codebase into a dynamic, event-driven environment, empowering your application to handle everything from mundane tasks to advanced AI-powered operations.
+The best part?
+It’s so intuitive and efficient, it’s like coding from the comfort of your couch.

+Sit back, relax, and let **SofA** handle the flow.

 ## Overview
 SofA enables developers to construct, manage, and execute complex workflows using a network of interconnected Amoeba Nodes.
 These nodes represent logical functions that process inputs triggered by events.